apollojain/hab_android/README.md

 #### Part 3 ####
 Go to Palette -> Form Widgets and drag a Large Text View (the thing that says "Large") into the gray area of your screen.
 Go to the right hand side of the screen and scroll down to "Gravity".
 Type "center_horizontal" into the input field.
+Also be sure to change the width to "fill_parent."
 This should center your title.
 Now on the right hand side of your screen, scroll up to "Padding Top" and type 20dp.
 This will shift your title down a little bit.

 #### Part 4 ####
 Go to "Text" on the right hand side of the screen and enter "@string/app_name" into the input box.
 This will change the Text View's contents to the name of your app.
-If you want to see where this comes from, go to Resources at the bottom of the screen.
-Click the "strings.xml" button.
+If you want to see where this comes from, go to res -> values -> strings.xml.
 Below the string labelled "action_settings, type:
 ```xml
 ...